BkCrypt0/BkCrypt0-Circuit/README.md

 Then, run
 ```
 snarkjs g16s kycAge.r1cs ../../ptau/powersOfTau28_hez_final_15.ptau  circuit_final.zkey
-snarkjs zkev circuit_final.zkey verification_key.json
 ```
+#### Generating age proof with input file
 After that, you need _prepare_ a file **input.json** what have input matching circuit.
-You can see [BKCrypt0-Server](https://github.com/BkCrypt0/BkCrypt0-Server.git) to know how to generate input.
+You can see [BKCrypt0-Server](https://github.com/BkCrypt0/BkCrypt0-Server.git) to know how to generate input or access [test](https://github.com/BkCrypt0/BkCrypt0-Circuit/blob/main/test) folder to get example age input.

 With a input, you can see [BKCrypt0-FrontEnd](https://github.com/BkCrypt0/BkCrypto-FrontEnd.git) to generate proof.
 Or you can run